Anglican Diocese of Portsmouth: Safeguarding

 The Anglican Diocese of Portsmouth had a number of sexual abuse convictions in the 1980s and 1990s.
 Timothy Bavin was the Bishop between 1985 and 1995 and during this time a number of serious safeguarding issues took place.
 For example, Bavin did not report Fr Terry Knight to the police when parents raised their concerns to him in 1985.
-Knight was allowed to carry on in his position until he was later convicted for sexually abusing boys in 1996 and again in 2016.
-Bavin had also allowed a convicted paedophile called Fr Michael Gover to carry on working for the church on his release in 1990.
+Knight was allowed to continue in his position until he was later convicted for sexually abusing boys in 1996 and again in 2016.
+Bavin had also allowed a convicted paedophile Fr Michael Gover to resume working for the church on his release in 1990.
 Gover was convicted in 1985 at around the same time as parents raising their concerns about Knight.
 Bavin stood down in 1995 whilst Knight's police investigation and court case was taking place.